SemraSh/movie-BOX/README.md

 ```
 git clone git@github.com:SemraSh/movie-BOX.git
 ```
-Navigate inside the folder and install all dependencies by entering the following command on your terminal window:
+Navigate inside the movie folder and install all dependencies by using the following command on your terminal window:
 ```
 npm i
 ```